1989 Tiananmen Square protests and massacre: 5 June and the Tank Man

 On June 5, having secured the square, the military began to reassert control over thoroughfares through the city, especially Chang'an Avenue.
 A column of tanks of the 1st Armored Division left the square and, heading east on Chang'an Avenue, came upon a lone protester standing in the middle of the avenue.
 The brief standoff between the man and the tanks was captured by Western media atop the Beijing Hotel.
 After returning to his position in front of the tanks, the man was pulled aside by a group of people.
 Charlie Cole, who was there for Newsweek, claimed that the men were Chinese government agents, while Jan Wong, who was there for The Globe and Mail, thought that they were concerned bystanders.

-A mural of the "Tank Man" in Cologne, Germany.
+Contemporary sources and Timothy Brook's analysis identified Tank Man as 19-year-old Wang Weilin, son of a factory worker, who was subsequently sentenced to ten years in prison.

 Although the fate of Tank Man following the demonstration is not known, paramount Chinese leader Jiang Zemin stated in 1990 that he did not think the man was killed.
 Time later named him one of the 100 most influential people of the 20th century.

 A stopped convoy of 37 APCs on Changan Boulevard at Muxidi was forced to abandon their vehicles after becoming stuck among an assortment of burned-out buses and military vehicles.
 In addition to occasional incidents of soldiers opening fire on civilians in Beijing, Western news outlets reported clashes between units of the PLA.
-Late in the afternoon, 26 tanks, three armored personnel carriers, and supporting infantry took up defensive positions facing east at Jianguomen and Fuxingmen overpasses.
-Shellfire was heard throughout the night, and the next morning a United States Marine in the eastern part of the city reported spotting a damaged armored vehicle that an armor-piercing shell had disabled.
+Late in the afternoon, 26 tanks, three armoured personnel carriers, and supporting infantry took up defensive positions facing east at Jianguomen and Fuxingmen overpasses.
+Shellfire was heard throughout the night, and the next morning a United States Marine in the eastern part of the city reported spotting a damaged armoured vehicle that an armour-piercing shell had disabled.
 The ongoing turmoil in the capital disrupted everyday life flow.
 No editions of the People's Daily were available in Beijing on 5 June, despite assurances that they had been printed.
 Many shops, offices, and factories were not able to open, as workers remained in their homes, and public transit services were limited to the subway and suburban bus routes.

 By and large, the government regained control in the week following the square's military seizure.
 A political purge followed in which officials responsible for organizing or condoning the protests were removed, and protest leaders were jailed.